bscheibel/dmma-e/README.md

 Requirements:

 OS: Fedora 36
-Python: version 3.9.6
+Python: version 3.10
 Python packages:
-    pandas==1.4.2
-    numpy==1.22.3
-    scikit_learn==0.24.0
+    pandas==1.4.3
+    numpy==1.22.0
+    scikit-learn==1.1.1
+    scikit-multiflow==0.5.3
+    pm4py==2.2.26
+    matplotlib==3.5.2

 These packages can be installed using pip.

-The folder 'data' includes csv files for the running examples.
-The folder 'results' contains all decision rule histories mentioned in the paper.
+The folder 'data' includes csv files for the synthetic dataset.
+The folder 'results' contains the respective evaluation results.

-To start the script in terminal: python continous_rule_mining.py.
-Per default, all use cases are started subsequently.
+To start the script in terminal: python dmma-e.py.
+Per default, all synthetic datasets are started subsequently.